MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

 #### 5.0.2
-- Fix a bug that would sometimes compare the current build agatinst the wrong build phases/jobs from the previous build.
+- Fix a bug that would sometimes compare the current build against the wrong build phases/jobs from the previous build.
 - Fix links to pictures in the Visual Studio Marketplace.

 #### 5.0.0